 By Tina Bellon and Akanksha Rana

 Lyft operates solely in the United States and a few Canadian cities.
 Its lively rider buyer base in the fourth quarter grew to 22.9 million from 22.Three million the earlier quarter.
-That compares with Uber’s world 111 million lively platform customers in the identical interval.
+That compares with Uber’s international 111 million lively platform customers in the identical interval.

 While Lyft’s ridership grew by greater than 6% in the primary half of 2019, growth in the second half slowed to round 2.5%.

 Uber initially echoed Lyft in saying it might be worthwhile on an adjusted EBITDA foundation by the tip of 2021.
 But the corporate final week moved that concentrate on ahead by a yr, now promising buyers it might be worthwhile on that metric in the fourth quarter of 2020.

 The adjusted EBITDA metric at each firms excludes bills for stock-based compensation and different objects.
 Share-based funds at Uber in all of 2019 amounted to just about $4.6 billion, or roughly a 3rd of income.

 Lyft’s stock-based compensation got here in at $1.6 billion for all of 2019, or 44% of full-year income.

 Both firms went public final yr, Lyft in March, Uber in May, with many early workers and buyers promoting their shares.